{{ summary.primary }}

 Why is the number range limited to 0-20?

 The worksheet is built for early counting practice.
-The fields are rounded and clamped to whole numbers from 0 through 20, matching the tool's kindergarten counting focus.
+The fields are rounded and limited to whole numbers from 0 through 20, matching the kindergarten counting focus.

 What does spare outlines mean?